jefffhaynes/BinarySerializer/README.md

   <img src="https://github.com/jefffhaynes/BinarySerializer/blob/master/BinarySerializer.Docs/LengthBinding.png" />
 </p>

 In some cases you may want to limit a collection of items by the total serialized length.
 Note that we are *not* restricting the number of items in the collection here, but the serialized length in bytes.
+To restrict the number of items in a collection use the FieldCount attribute.

 ```c#
 public class MyBoundCollectionClass